fns21/Google-Sheet-API/README.md

 # Technical Considerations

 The code was developed in **Node.js**.
-It uses my credentials to simplify authentication logic, although, as we know, makes the code insecure and vulnerable.
+It uses a service account to simplify authentication logic.

 # Sheet